2016 SEMI Outstanding EHS Achievement Award (inspired by Akira Inoue)

 Call for Nominations

-Nominations are currently being accepted for the 2014 Akira Inoue Award.
+Nominations are currently being accepted for the 2016 SEMI Outstanding EHS Achievement Award - Inspired by Akira Inoue.
 SEMI established the Award to recognize significant EHS contributions to the semiconductor industry by individuals working in companies, research institutes and universities.
-A list of current and past Award recipients is located on the Akira Inoue Award Website.

 If you know an individual whose demonstrated EHS achievements should be recognized, please take the time to submit their name in consideration for this award.

 The following criteria must be considered when making your nomination.
 The nomination must include a description of supportable and significant EHS achievements.

 Candidates should have demonstrated contributions that could be characterized in one or both of the following ways: